Esri/geometry-api-java/notes.md

 M = 52 - 29 + 2 = 25?

-seems to be quite off from the correct answer. for loops should probably be counted more
+seems to be quite off from the correct answer. for loops should probably be counted more also if you have a while loop with || the program seem to count it twice.